|Mode||Car (A park entry fee is required for driving into the park.)|

 |Turn map||Directions & comments|

 A timber slat picnic table and bench seats.
-The table is 79cm high, 91cm deep and 2.1m wide.
-The seats are 40cm high, 30cm deep and 2.1m wide (no backrest).
+The table is 71cm high, 91cm deep and 2.5m wide.
+The seats are 49cm high, 35cm deep and 2.5m wide (no backrest).
+The ground on one side of the table is eroded.

 |Quality of track||Clear and well formed track or trail (2/6)|